 One night he brought along his four-track tape recorder to dump a few things onto the mixer to serve as segues between songs.
-The most interesting of these was something that sounded like two different psychotic televangelists talking over each other, one in each stereo channel, before the whole thing degenerated into nightmarish sound collage.
+The most interesting of these pieces was something that sounded like two different psychotic televangelists talking over each other, one in each stereo channel, before the whole thing degenerated into nightmarish sound collage.

 That bit would become the opening track.
-It was creepy stuff, with standout moments from a woman who had been looped to repeatedly say, “Now who wants to go to hell?
-Would you want to go to hell?” with a disturbing, sing-song lilt to her voice.
+It was creepy stuff, with standout moments from a woman who was looped to repeatedly say, “Now who wants to go to hell?
+Would you want to go to hell?” with a disturbing sing-song lilt to her voice.

-I’ve tried once or twice over the years to track down the source of those recordings with the help of the internet, to no avail.
+I’ve tried once or twice over the years to track down the source of those recordings with the help of the internet.
+No dice.
 My best guess: Tyson caught this stuff on television early in the morning or late at night, held a microphone up to the speaker, and manipulated it after the fact.

-In some ways these songs are much closer to typical death metal territory than what Tyson would go on to do with other bands like Blindly I Follow, Cleansed By Fire, Closed Casket Funeral, The Burial Surface, and The Apex (and however many others there were…dude was in a lot of bands).
+In some ways these songs are much closer to typical death metal territory than what Tyson would go on to do with other bands like Blindly I Follow, Cleansed by Fire, Closed Casket Funeral, The Burial Surface, and The Apex (and however many others there were…dude was in a lot of bands).
 I don’t think there are any crazy-tricky time signatures, though there are some cool off-kilter breakdowns (one of them in 6/8), and at least one part of a song that slips into 3/4 time.
-There’s a surprising amount of melody in some of the songs, with some passages of clean guitar and guitar harmonies, and Gord plays a few things on the bass that sound like they belong in GWD songs — something that wasn’t lost on Tyson.
+There’s a surprising amount of melody, with some passages of clean guitar and guitar harmonies, and Gord plays a few things on the bass that sound like they belong in GWD songs — something that wasn’t lost on Tyson.